google-research/kauldron/docs/eval.md

 }
 ```

-If `kd.train.Evaluator` does not define losses, metrics, summaries, those are
+If `kd.evals.Evaluator` does not define losses, metrics, summaries, those are
 reused from train.

 ## Train / eval in Module